-While many organisations work hard at chasing and seducing new customers they risk missing the opportunity to grow by increasing the value of existing customers
+While many organisations work hard at chasing and seducing new prospects, they risk missing the opportunity to grow by increasing the value of existing customers

-The good thing about encouraging the customers you already have to use more of your products or services is that it need not cost much money.
-Just use every bit of the 'brand' that touches your customers from packaging to your website, from manufacturing to customer service people.
-Use it not just as a promotional tool but to actively promote usage.
+The good thing about encouraging the customers you already have to use more of your products or services is that it needn't cost much money.
+Just use every bit of the 'brand' that touches your customers - from packaging to your website, from manufacturing to customer service.
+Use it not just as a promotional tool, but to actively encourage repeated usage.

-The first way of growing business from existing customers is to keep them interested in your product or service.
+The best way to grow business from existing customers is to keep them interested in your product or service.

-This is because trust and confidence has already been established and it is easier to identify customer's real needs - because you know something about them already.
+This is because trust and confidence has already been established.
+It's easier to identify customers' real needs - because you know something about them already.
 It is also non-competitive in as much they are already your customer, to some degree, and you are not trying to lure them from a competitor.

-You'll spend less time finding them, less money as you are communicating what they want to hear (so there is less wasted effort), and less time convincing them that you are worth doing business with.
+Targeting existing customers means you'll spend less time finding them, less money getting the right message across , and less time convincing them that you are worth doing business with.

 You'll also spend less on customer research - you may already have some positive feedback from them.

 3. Make more profit

 You'll spend less time getting up to speed with the needs of existing customers, and (usually) there'll be less pressure to discount the price than with new buyers.